zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-modify.md

 ---
 <!-- The three dashes above show that your section of tabbed content is complete.
 Don't remove them :) -->

-## Resize VMs associated with a capacity reservation group
+## Resize VMs associated to a capacity reservation group

 You must do one of the following options if the VM being resized is currently attached to a capacity reservation group and that group doesn't have a reservation for the target size: